Carnelian Gemstone Information

 Carnelian: Varieties or Similar Gemstones: Back to Top

-Carnelian is a variety of cryptocrystalline quartz and there are many related and similar gemstones available.
-Most varieties of quartz are classified by optical properties such as color, but others may earn trade names after mining origins or regional localities.
-Most locality-based trade names are used only used by gemstone sellers and collectors.
+Although all quartz gemstones share the same chemical composition of silicon dioxide, they are classified into two distinct branches based on crystal formation: Macrocrystalline quartz and cryptocrystalline quartz.
+Carnelian belongs to the cryptocrystalline branch of quartz.
+Cryptocrystalline, also referred to as chalcedony quartz, includes a wide variety of other similar and related gemstones including agate, onyx and jasper.
+Most varieties are classified by optical properties such as color, but others may earn trade names after mining origins or regional localities.
+Locality-based trade names are usually used only by gemstone sellers and avid collectors.

 Carnelian Gemstone Mythology, Metaphysical and Alternative Crystal Healing Powers Back to Top